eeflux/GeoPythonCode/README.md

 # GeoPythonCode
-Introduction to geospatial analysys using python.
+Introduction to geospatial analysis using python.